p-argento/uni/BPM/bpm exam review.md

 *to be reviewed*
 1. bpmn vs epc
 2. 3 types of abstraction
-3. little's law
-4. stable sets
+3. stable sets
-5. s-invariants properties
+4. s-invariants properties
-6.
+5.